andtsa/dhnotes/mbed/linking/A General Overview of What Happens Before main().md

 Initializing global and static memory is broken down into two distinct steps that deserve additional details.

-First, the runtime initializes a subset of _uninitialized_ memory (no `=` in the declaration) to `0`.
+First, the runtime initialises a subset of _uninitialised_ memory (no `=` in the declaration) to `0`.
 This includes global and static variables, but not stack variables.
-All uninitialized data that needs to be set to `0` is placed into the [`.bss`](https://en.wikipedia.org/wiki/.bss)section of the compiled program image by the linker.
+All uninitialised data that needs to be set to `0` is placed into the [`.bss`](https://en.wikipedia.org/wiki/.bss)section of the compiled program image by the linker.
 The location of the `.bss`section is identified during initialization, and the memory is typically set to `0` with `memset`.

+> [!info]- bss????
+> the **block starting symbol** (abbreviated to **.bss** or **bss**) is the portion of an [object file](https://en.wikipedia.org/wiki/Object_file "Object file"), executable, or [assembly language](https://en.wikipedia.org/wiki/Assembly_language "Assembly language") code that contains [statically allocated variables](https://en.wikipedia.org/wiki/Static_variable "Static variable") that are declared but have not been assigned a value yet.
+It is often referred to as the "bss section" or "bss segment".
+> Typically only the length of the bss section, but no data, is stored in the [object file](https://en.wikipedia.org/wiki/Object_file "Object file").
+The [program loader](https://en.wikipedia.org/wiki/Program_loader "Program loader") allocates memory for the bss section when it loads the program.
+By placing variables with no value in the .bss section, instead of the [.data](https://en.wikipedia.org/wiki/Data_segment "Data segment") or .rodata section which require initial value data, the size of the object file is reduced.
+> ![[Pasted image 20231113184855.png]] *This shows the typical layout of a simple computer's program memory with the text, various data, and stack and heap sections.*

 Second, C++ global objects must be constructed before calling `main`.
 The linker places these constructors into the `.init`, `.init_array`, or `.ctors` section of the image.
 Some compilers also allow C and C++ functions to be marked as a constructor using a compiler attribute (e.g., `__attribute__((constuctor))`).
 The constructors are stored in a list by the linker.
-The runtime initialization process iterates through the list and calls each constructor.
+The runtime initialisation process iterates through the list and calls each constructor.

-These additional runtime initialization steps are run for many programs (but not all):
+These additional runtime initialisation steps are run for many programs (but not all):

-1. Heap initialization
+1. Heap initialisation
-2. Initialize `stdio` (i.e., `stdin`, `stdout`, `stderr`)
+2. Initialise `stdio` (i.e., `stdin`, `stdout`, `stderr`)
-3. Initialize exception support (if using C++)
+3. Initialise exception support (if using C++)
 4. Register destructors and other cleanup functions that will run when exiting the program (using `atexit` and `__cxa_atexit`)
 5. Prepare environment variables

-In practice, the line between the responsibilities of `_start` and the C runtime initialization can be fuzzy.
+In practice, the line between the responsibilities of `_start` and the C runtime initialisation can be fuzzy.
 Some implementations of `_start` handle pieces of the runtime setup directly, such as setting the `.bss` section contents to `0` and calling global constructors.
 Other implementations handle these tasks as part of the C runtime setup routines.

 Assembly files commonly found during this portion of the startup process are `crtbegin.s`, `crtend.s`, `crti.s`, and `crtn.s`.
 Compilers often ship pre-compiled object files for supported architectures.
 These files are related to calling global constructors and destructors.
-When the files are not used, equivalent functionality is often implemented in C and invoked during runtime initialization.
+When the files are not used, equivalent functionality is often implemented in C and invoked during runtime initialisation.

 ### Other Scaffolding